JasonColeyNZ/remix-215-test/README.md

 Also I have a promise in the loader with a Suspense/Await in the route component, so why is this not working, I would expect to see the Loading... then the message Finished Loading after the 3 seconds?

+I have also noticed that if I save changes in VSCode, that sometimes the clients loader stops reloading on each navigation, then if I refresh the page (in the browser) it goes back to loading the clients loader again on navigation.

 ## Development

 Run the dev server: